zhycn/muyie-actuator/README.md

 # muyie-actuator

-MuYie Actuator based on Spring Boot Admin.
+MuYie Actuator to manage and monitor your Spring Boot, using Spring Cloud Discovery.